madtunebk/ComfyUI-ControlnetAux/README.md

 - **high_threshold**: An integer specifying the high threshold value for image processing.
 Default: 100, Range: 1-200.
 - **image_resolution**: An integer specifying the resolution of the processed image.
 Default: 512, Range: 512-1024.

+*(Note: These parameters are only applicable for the Canny mode.
+Additional optional parameters for other modes are currently being developed.)*

 ### Return Types

 The ControlNet Auxiliar node returns processed images.